Ethiopia Food Guide

 vegetarian

-HIGH AVAILABILITYEthiopian Orthodox Christian fasting periods have created a rich tradition of vegetarian and vegan dishes.
-Look for "yetsom" (fasting) options.
-Dishes like shiro, misir wot, gomen, and kik alicha are widely available.
+HIGH AVAILABILITYEthiopian Orthodox Christian fasting periods gave rise to a long tradition of vegetarian and vegan cooking.
+Ask for "yetsom" (fasting) options.
+Shiro, misir wot, gomen, and kik alicha are easy to find almost anywhere.

 vegan